How can I form accurate compound sentences?

 – Include examples of each rule to help guide the reader

-While Lesson 2 focused specifically on identifying simple sentences, this third and final lesson explores the forms and rules of compound sentences such as ‘I like studying, but he doesn’t’.
+While Chapter 2 focused specifically on identifying simple sentences, this third and final chapter explores the forms and rules of compound sentences such as ‘I like studying, but he doesn’t’.
 Because compound sentences such as this are probably one of the most common of the four sentence structures, it’s important that students understand how to use and recognise this sentence type with accuracy – particularly in academic writing.
 Much like the rules for simple sentences, the following four rules should be followed at all times if you wish to correctly use compound sentences in your written assignments.

 Rule 1: Use Only Independent Clauses

 Like simple sentences, compound sentences are made of only independent clauses that have a subject and a verb and can stand alone as complete thoughts and sentences.
 One clear signal of a compound sentence is the use of coordinate conjunctions such as ‘and’ or ‘but’ to join these clauses.
 If, however, the sentence in question contains a subordinating conjunction such as ‘because’ or ‘even though’, it therefore contains a dependent clause and is not a compounded structure.

 In these examples, we can see that the compound sentence (a) has two independent clauses joined with a comma (,) and the coordinate conjunction ‘and’, while the compound sentence in (b) has three independent clauses joined with commas and the conjunctions ‘but’ and ‘and’.
 For compound sentences like these, there’s grammatically no limit as to how many independent clauses can be joined in this way; however, any more than three independent clauses in one sentence does tend to become difficult for readers to understand.